Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 The basis of "GNU" was re-implementing Bell Lab's Unix.
 Extending Stallman's logic, if Linux is derived from GNU, and GNU was derived from Unix, the whole mess is the result of work done at Bell Labs, so it should take precedence over "GNU" in the name.

-It depends on what are you talking about (Score:2)
+It depends on what are you talking about (Score:3)

+Android is a Linux distribution.
+If you don't think so, then open up a terminal and go exploring.
+Notice that the proc directory is there, with all the usual Linux-only interfaces.
+Notice that the sys directory is there, again, with all the usual Linux-only interfaces.
+Notice that

+/sbin is there, like any Unix clone.
+In fact, Google just made a few arbitrary changes to filesystem layout, such as removing usr, but what remains is clearly Linux.
+Many Linux binaries run without modification on Android because

 It's Linux (Score:2)